 If you scored all these restaurants on the above criteria, Gyeong Bok would hit ten for almost all of them.
-The short BBQ menu offers both offal (a rare sighting of ox intestine) and the complete other end, wagyu so comprehensively marbled it fizzles like on the pan like butter.
+The short barbecue menu offers both offal (a rare sighting of ox intestine) and the complete other end, Wagyu so comprehensively marbled it fizzles like on the pan like butter.
 Before any of that arrives you’ll see one of the best banchan offerings in Sydney, 12 different dishes all made by the restaurant's owner and occasional maître d'.
-And those are probably not even the best bits.
-That honour goes to the $25 lunch set, an absurdly sized seasonal feast focused around your meat of choice - bulgogi, either chili-paste lathered squid or pork, or simple rissole-like beef patties.

-These are our picks for the best.
-Barbecue restaurants with high-quality meat, genuine charcoal under their grills, service good enough to know when you need a waiter or a literal chef at the table, house-made banchan and a decent menu of non-barbecue options too.
+Just like Seoul, Sydney is jam-packed with excellent Korean barbecue joints.
+Time Out Sydney's critics, including Food & Drink Writer Avril Treasure (who visited Korea this year), have rounded up the best in town.
+They've got high-quality meat, genuine charcoal under their grills, service good enough to know when you need a waiter or a literal chef at the table, and a decent menu of non-barbecue options too.